digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/graph-types/index.md

          Rate of change.
          If there is a trend in our data how strong is it.
 How much change do we expect between each observation or data value.
           Co-variation.
           How are two time series related to one another.
 When one series changes how does the other reflect that change.
-Is it simaltaneous or does it lag bhind.
+Is it simultaneous or does it lag behind.
 Does it move in the same direction or the opposite.
           Cycles.
-Is there a particuarl pattern that repeats over a certain time frame.
-Does the values always peak at a certain time say 5 minutes afer the start of an experiemtn.
+Is there a particularly pattern that repeats over a certain time frame.
+Does the values always peak at a certain time say 5 minutes after the start of an experiment.
           Exceptions.
 When does a data value fall outside the range of what would expect,accounting for trends, cycles and variations.